×

 The Employer

-- Transcribe and update in a single document the results of the assessment of the risks to the health and safety of workers which he carries out.
+- Assessment reporting - The employer shall transcribe and update in a single document the results of the assessment of the risks to the health and safety of workers which he carries out.

-- Organise the worker's activity in such a way that his or her daily working time on a screen is periodically interrupted by breaks or by changes in activity that reduce the workload on a screen.
+- Breaks - The employer shall organise the worker's activity in such a way that his or her daily working time on a screen is periodically interrupted by breaks or by changes in activity that reduce the workload on a screen.

-- Provide an appropriate physical working environment and workstation shall meet minimum requirements as stated in the Labour Code.
+- Environment - The employer shall Provide an appropriate physical working environment and workstation shall meet minimum requirements as stated in the Labour Code.

-- Provide information and training to workers on the procedures for using the screen and the work equipment in which the screen is integrated.
+- Information and training - The employer shall provide information and training to workers on the procedures for using the screen and the work equipment in which the screen is integrated.

-- Only assign a worker to work on a display screen if he or she has been the subject of an appropriate eye and vision examination as part of the information and prevention visits.
+- Eye examination - The employer shall only assign a worker to work on a display screen if he or she has been the subject of an appropriate eye and vision examination as part of the information and prevention visits.

-- If the results of medical surveillance make it necessary to correct the work in question and if normal corrective devices cannot be used, provide workers on the display screen with special corrective devices relevant to the work concerned.
+- Special corrective devices - If the results of medical surveillance make it necessary to correct the work in question and if normal corrective devices cannot be used, the employer shall provide workers on the display screen with special corrective devices relevant to the work concerned.

-- Ensure the teleworker has the same rights as the employee who carries out his work on the company's premises.
+- Rights - The employer must ensure the teleworker has the same rights as the employee who carries out his work on the company's premises.

-- Inform the employee of any restrictions on the use of IT equipment or tools or electronic communication services.
+- Information - The employer must inform the employee of any restrictions on the use of IT equipment or tools or electronic communication services.

 -